-The NEW 2011-2012 Policies and Procedures states that for any member to be eligible for Outstanding Alpine, Nordic, or Patroller (Auxiliary), that patroller cannot have a position at region level or above.
+The Policies and Procedures state that nominees for Outstanding Alpine, Nordic, or Patroller (Auxiliary), cannot hold a position at region level or above.

-12.7.5 OUTSTANDING NORDIC SKI PATROLLER
+12.7.5 - Outstanding Nordic Ski Patroller

-The NEW 2011-2012 Policies and Procedures states that for any member to be eligible for Outstanding Alpine, Nordic, or Patroller, that patroller cannot have a position at region level or above.
+The Policies and Procedures state that nominees for Outstanding Alpine, Nordic, or Patroller (Auxiliary), cannot hold a position at region level or above.

-12.7.6 OUTSTANDING YOUNG ADULT PATROLLER AWARD (Previously Outstanding Student Patroller)
+12.7.6 Outstanding Young Adult Patroller